sleede/fab-manager/doc/environment.md

 Your members will receive email notifications containing links to your of Fab-manager.
 You must properly configure these variables to match URL of this instance, to prevent broken links.
 Typically, `DEFAULT_PROTOCOL` will be `https` (`http` if you are in development, or if you set `ALLOW_INSECURE_HTTP`).
 The variable `DEFAULT_HOST` should be your domain name (eg. fabmanager.example.com), and is also used for visits statistics (configuration of Google Analytics).
+These two variables are also used for SSO authentication.
 <a name="LOG_LEVEL"></a>

     LOG_LEVEL